-Market research also plays an important role within your pricing strategy.
+Market research also plays an important role in your pricing strategy.

-For example, in our guide to the brand development process, we review the price range on four categories – kitchen towels, bottled water, breakfast cereal and toothpaste.
+For example, in our brand development process guide, we review the price range in 4 categories – kitchen towels, bottled water, breakfast cereal and toothpaste.

 Just pause a moment.
 Imagine you could charge 10 times as much for your product as some competitors.

 These price points don’t appear out of nowhere.
-Market research identifies what customers are willing to pay for, and then the brand development process creates products and services that match that price, in a way that’s profitable for the business.
+Market research identifies what customers are willing to pay.
+Then you create products and services to fit that price, in a profitable way.

 Pricing is a key part of your brand identity and marketing plan.
-Market research supports key pricing decisions though both of those processes to identify the optimum price – volume mix to drive the most profitable sales for your business.
-Getting this balance right is much easier with solid customer understanding and is another example of the importance of market research.
+Market research supports key pricing decisions through both of those processes.
+It helps you work out the optimum price – volume mix to drive the most profitable sales.
+Getting this balance right is much easier with customer insights.
+It’s another example that shows the importance of market research.

 Market research and sales promotions

-Taking the price-volume mix a step further, market research also helps you optimise any sales promotions and price discounting you do.
-It helps you understand what impact they’ll have on customers, and how and when to best activate them.
+Taking the price-volume mix a step further, market research also helps you optimise sales promotions and price discounting.
+It helps you understand the impact they’ll have, and how and when to best activate them.